-The calculations to determine housing demand within the city and within other communities, as shown in Table 14, were derived from existing Census Bureau employment and commuting pattern data.31 The average household would be expected to have 1.35 workers.
-This rate is based on the 2022 U.S. Census data of households and persons in the labor force in San Francisco.32 Utilizing the rate of 1.35 workers per dwelling unit, the 2024 Modified Project Variant, with a total employment of 16,316 workers, would require 0.74 housing unit per worker (calculated as 1 dwelling unit/1.35 workers equals the number of dwelling units per worker, which is 0.74).
-The calculations also assume a vacancy rate of 7.7 percent,33 which requires an add-on demand to account for the vacancy rate (refer to footnotes c and d in Table 14).
-Based on these assumptions, and assuming the housing demand from other communities has remained relatively constant,34 the 2024 Modified Project Variant would result in a total demand for 13,016 housing units based on employee demand, and a total of 10,672 units would be provided.35 However, as shown in Table 14, it is assumed that approximately 54 percent of the workers would seek housing in the city, consistent with existing commuting patterns.36 Thus, to meet the housing demand of the 2024 Modified Project Variant within the city, approximately 7,029 housing units are required.
-As discussed above, the 2024 Modified Project Variant would provide approximately 10,672 housing units, which would exceed estimated housing demand of 7,029 housing units within the city.
-Therefore, the population increase associated with employment from the 2024 Modified Project Variant could be accommodated.
-It is likely that some employees would elect to live elsewhere in the city or within surrounding Bay Area communities.
-Based on existing commuting patterns, the 2024 Modified Project Variant would generate a demand for about 5,987 units in surrounding Bay Area communities.
-This housing https://data.census.gov/table/ACSDP1Y2022.DP04?q=housing%20vacancy%20rate&g=050XX00US06075.
+The calculations to determine housing demand within the city and within other communities, as shown in Table 11, were derived from existing Census Bureau employment and U.S. Department of Transportation commuting pattern data.31 The average household would be expected to have 1.36 workers.
+This rate is based on the Planning Department's projection of the number of workers in the average city household in 2025.32 Utilizing the rate of 1.36 workers per dwelling unit, the 2019 Modified Project Variant, with a total employment of 17,439 workers, would require 0.74 housing unit per worker (calculated as 1 dwelling unit/1.36 workers equals the number of dwelling units per worker, which is 0.74).
+The calculations also assume a vacancy rate of 4.7 percent,33 which requires an add-on demand to account for the vacancy rate (refer to footnotes c and d in Table 11).
+Based on these assumptions, and assuming the housing demand from other communities has remained relatively constant,34 the 2019 Modified Project Variant would result in a total demand for 13,425 housing units based on employee demand, and a total of 10,672 units would be provided.35 However, as shown in Table 11, it is assumed that approximately 55 percent of the workers would seek housing in the city, consistent with existing commuting patterns.36 Thus, to meet the housing